-Coming up with the 30 best beaches in Australia is not easy, especially when you realise there are 10,685 beaches to choose from in the land down under.
+Coming up with the 30 best beaches in Australia is not easy, especially once you know there are 10,685 beaches to choose from in the land down under.
 The truth is no one can come up with a list of the best beaches in Australia, not even the Greek Gods.

-One thing I’m sure the Gods and Goddesses would agree on is that Queensland has the best beaches in Australia.
+One thing I’m positive about is that the Gods and Goddesses would surely agree that Queensland has the best beaches in Australia.

-What do you look for in a great beach?
-Crystal clear water, big waves for surfing, a family friendly beach, soft white sand, no body else around, big crowds, restaurants and bars close by.
-It all matters when choosing the best beach to visit in Australia as it does in other parts of the world.
+What do you look for in a great beach anyway?
+Crystal clear water, big waves for surfing, a family friendly beach, soft white sand, no body else around, big crowds, restaurants and bars close by, because it all matters.
+Personal preference plays a big part when trying to choose the best beach to visit in Australia, as it does in other parts of the world.

 Australia has plenty of great beaches, so much so, that you’re actually spoilt for choice.
 It wouldn’t be too difficult to create a list of the 50 best beaches in Australia, or 100 best beaches in Australia for that matter.

 Have a listen to Paul Hogan, the legend from the movie Crocodile Dundee.
-See if he can convince you that Australia is a beach paradise. lol
+See if he can convince you that Australia is a beach paradise. 😂

 The Best Beaches in Australia in every State

 Australia is the only island continent in the world.
 It is divided into six States and one Territory.

 Interesting fact: Australia is larger than Greenland, however Greenland is considered to be the largest island in the world.
 Australia is the largest island continent in the world.